adamsallisong/adamsallisong.github.io/_portfolio/hadoop-ec2.md

 ### NameNode Specific Configurations
 Since one of the instances (namenode) is considered the master and the others are slaves, the master namenode needs to have the namenode configurations within hdfs, and the datanodes need to have datanode configurations.

-To only the namenode, create a directory where the data can reside, and a masters file within the $HADOOP_CONF_DIR
+To only the namenode, create a directory where the data can reside, and a masters file within the HADOOP_CONF_DIR

 ```
 namenode$ sudo mkdir -p $HADOOP_HOME/hadoop_data/hdfs/namenode